Frequently Asked Questions

 Do you need a stage and if so, what size?

 We want whatever looks best for your event.
 There are many times (and many venues) where a stage might be too much within the room.
 There’s often more flexibility with set up being on the floor.
-However, a stage provides a nice framing to the room and the dance floor.
-If there is a stage, a 5-7 piece band requires a minimum of a 12 x 16 stage and an 8-9 piece band a 12 x 20 stage and a 10-12-piece band a 16x24 stage.
+However, a stage provides a great aesthetic, allows the lights to be more dynamic, and helps frame the room and the dance floor.
+If there is a stage, a 5-7 piece band requires a minimum of a 12 x 16 stage and an 8-9 piece band a 12 x 20 stage, a 10-12-piece band a 16x24 stage, and a 14-piece band a 16x28 stage.
 For a large room, a bigger stage that extends the full-width of the dance floor, looks more appealing.

 How do you decide what to play?